 The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.

-The Respiratory Care program is a consortium program offered by both UC Clermont College, and Cincinnati State Technical and Community College.
+The Respiratory Care program is a consortium program offered by both UC Clermont College and Cincinnati State Technical and Community College.
 It is accredited by the Committee on Accreditation for Respiratory Care (COARC).
 Our program was granted continued accreditation in 2018.
-We were granted a ten-year accreditation with no deficiencies noted.
+We were granted a 10-year accreditation with no deficiencies noted.

 Our program number is 200260.

 Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
 Programmatic outcomes data reported on the CoARC website include:

 - Achievement of the high cut score on the TMC Exam (beginning 2018);